Sifedine-Hajji/Arkham_badge-project/README.md

 # Management

 ### Mockup
-We started out by making a mockup of our website, click [here](https://www.figma.com/proto/IkddLsjnkBUejtnmaTPa5n/Gaming-Arkham?node-id=4%3A688&scaling=scale-down) to view the prototype.
+We started out by making a mockup of our website, click [here](https://www.figma.com/proto/IkddLsjnkBUejtnmaTPa5n/Gaming-Arkham?node-id=4%3A688&scaling=scale-down)to view the prototype.

 ### Database
-You can find an image of the database architecture [here] .
+You can find an image of our database architecture [here] .

 ### Github

-We used Github to share our codes and keep track of eachothers' work evolution.
+We used Github to share our codes and keep track of eachothers work evolution.

 # Improvement points

 *